spky/pancad/docs/source/usage.rst

 3. The distances between the top/bottom and left/right pairs of lines.
 4. The bottom left corner to the sketch's origin point.

-We'll need the :meth:`~PanCAD.geometry.constraints.make_constraint` method and a PanCAD enumeration called a :class:`~PanCAD.geometry.constants.ConstraintReference` to fully constrain the lines using the strategy above.
+We'll need the :func:`~PanCAD.geometry.constraints.make_constraint` method and a PanCAD enumeration called a :class:`~PanCAD.geometry.constants.ConstraintReference` to fully constrain the lines using the strategy above.
 ConstraintReferences tell PanCAD